zacronos/bootstrap/src/typeahead/docs/readme.md

 * `typeahead-open-on-click` <i class="icon-eye-open"></i>
    _(Defaults: false)_ :
-   Should it open typeahead popup when use clicks in the element but doesn't start typing ?
+   Should it open typeahead popup when user clicks in the element but doesn't start typing ?
+NOTE: filter will return no matches when give an undefined search string, so to get all matches instead of no matches, the model must have a value of '' instead of undefined.

 * `typeahead-template-url` <i class="icon-eye-open"></i>
    :